MohammmadAnas/Vehicle_collision/README.md

 ## Overview

 This project aims at creating a data pipeline, extracting data from Raw csv file of vehicle collision data and transforming using **python script** and loading data to **AWS S3** to see data in much structered form.
+Which is can be used to gain insight on the different reasons of vehicle collision.

 ## Data Architecture